 out of context - removing a passage or quote from its surrounding context in such a way as to distort its intended meaning.
 (1 use)

-red herring - throwing an irrelevant fact into an argument to divert attention from the real issue at hand.
+red herring - throwing irrelevant information into an argument to divert attention from the real issue at hand.
 (1 use)